-Air quality is at dangerous levels from wildfire smoke
+Air quality is at dangerous levels from fire smoke

-With wildfires all over Northern CA, the air quality is horrendous.
-Children are more susceptible to respiratory irritants because their lungs are still developing.
-Particles from smoke are very small, between 0.4 and 0.7 microns.
-These particles can be inhaled deeply into the lungs but can be removed with the appropriate air purifier for smoke.
+Children are more susceptible to respiratory irritants because their lungs are still developing, and they breathe faster than adults.
+Particles from fire smoke can be very small, between 0.4 and 0.7 microns.
+These particles can be inhaled deeply into the lungs.

 Here’s what you can do if your air quality is bad